 It’s functionally equivalent to QED Profile, but it’s conceived to be implemented by application specific to mobile devices.
 The term “mobile” must be intended in a wider sense: it identifies not only mobile application, but the whole class of systems that are resource- and platform-constrained. (e.g.: tablets, smartphones, and embedded devices including home-health devices, but also larger systems where needs are simple, such as pulling the latest summary for display).

 These constraints may drive the implementer to use simpler network interface technology for data elements sharing.
-The critical aspects of the ‘mobile device’ are that it is resource-constrained, has a simple programming environment (e.g., JSON, JavaScript), simple protocol stack (e.g., HTTP), and simple display functionality (e.g., HTML browser).

-The Query for Existing Data for Mobile Profile (QEDm) Profile defines one standardized interface to health (HTTP-based RESTful APIs) for use by ‘mobile devices’ so that deployment of mobile applications is more consistent and reusable
+The QEDm Profile defines one standardized interface to health (HTTP-based RESTful APIs) for use by ‘mobile devices’, The QEDm Actors can be implemented on a mobile application, and yet have sufficient functionality to support a wide range of applications and use cases.

+The goal is also to make easier the configuration of mobile health application and mobile health application deployment, and to reduce the overall solution complexity.

 Classification of Information